-We join Christians around the world on Sunday, October 7, in celebrating World Communion in our morning worship services.
-We will hear the words of the psalmist in different languages and sing hymns that awaken our awareness of the global need for our unity in Jesus Christ and each other.
-We look forward to welcoming Dr. Bill Leonard as our guest proclaimer in the 9:30 and 11:00 services.
-Dr. Leonard is the Professor of Divinity Emeritus at Wake Forest Divinity where he recently retired from a long career as its founding dean and professor of church history.
+We join Christians around the world on October 6 in celebrating World Communion in our Sunday morning services.
+We will hear the readings for the day in different languages and sing hymns that awaken our awareness of the global need for our unity in Jesus Christ and each other.